-Together with our research partner Work Design Magazine, we launched a survey to learn more about what screens tell us about how people really work.
-Between May 14th – 31st of this year, 368 of you participated in our research.
+Together with our research partner Work Design Magazine, we conducted a survey to learn more about what screens tell us about how people really work.
+Between May 14th–31st 2019, 368 of you participated in our research.
 Here is part one of the results!

 Modern-day workplaces are at the epicenter of change.
 Many amazing new workspaces have come into being because of new ideas in workplace strategy.
 However, knowing what design strategies are best at improving “how people work” in a customized and targeted manner is still an art, not a science.